ThomasEJones94/Pwinty.Recruitment.Junior/Pwinty.Recruitment/Readme.md

 # Tasks (advanced)

+- Task: Image Comparison

+Checkout git branch feature/image-comparison

+We now want to compare the average colour of the image to a number of pre-defined reference colours.
+Complete the GetClosestReferenceColour method to do so.

 - Task: Functional test

 Write a test for the above code.
 Consider what functionality needs testing and what types of tests need to be written.

-- Task: Test suite

-Write a suite of tests that cover as much code as you consider necessary.
-Consider using different images of differing sizes in your tests.
-Consider using different types of tests to test different functionality.

-- Task: Image Comparison

-Checkout git branch feature/image-comparison

-We now want to compare the average colour to a number of pre-defined reference colours.
-Complete the empty methods to do so.

 # Notes / comments